hashicorp/terraform-provider-google/website/docs/d/privateca_certificate_authority.html.markdown

 See [google_privateca_certificate_authority](https://registry.terraform.io/providers/hashicorp/google/latest/docs/resources/privateca_certificate_authority) resource for details of the available attributes.

 * `pem_csr` - The PEM-encoded signed certificate signing request (CSR).
-This is only set on subordinate certificate authorities.
+This is only set on subordinate certificate authorities that are awaiting user activation.